Paavi Johannes Paavali II julkaisi internetissä vuonna 1998 alla olevan kirjoituksen sunnuntain pyhyydestä.

 A day of solidarity

-to works of mercy, charity and apostolate.
+of mercy, charity and apostolate.
 To experience the joy of the Risen Lord deep within is to share fully the love which pulses in his heart: there is no joy without love!
-Jesus himself explains this, linking the ”new commandment” with the
+Jesus himself explains this, linking the ”new commandment” with the gift of

-gift of joy: ”If you keep my commandments, you will remain in my love, just as I have kept the Father’s commandments and remain in his love.
+joy: ”If you keep my commandments, you will remain in my love, just as I have kept the Father’s commandments and remain in his love.
 I have told you this that my own joy may be in you and your joy may be complete.
-This is my commandment:
+This is my commandment: that you

-you earn” (1 Cor 16:2), says Saint Paul referring to the collection organized for the poor Churches of Judaea.
+(1 Cor 16:2), says Saint Paul referring to the collection organized for the poor Churches of Judaea.
 In the Sunday Eucharist, the believing heart opens wide to embrace all aspects of the Church.
-But the full range of the apostolic summons needs
+But the full range of the apostolic summons needs to be accepted:

-to be accepted: far from trying to create a narrow ”gift” mentality, Paul calls rather for a demanding culture of sharing, to be lived not only among the members of the community itself but also in society as a whole.
-(114) More than ever, we need
+far from trying to create a narrow ”gift” mentality, Paul calls rather for a demanding culture of sharing, to be lived not only among the members of the community itself but also in society as a whole.
+(114) More than ever, we need to listen once

 James is equally forceful in what he writes: ”If a man with gold rings and in fine clothing comes into your assembly and a poor man in shabby clothing also comes in, and you pay attention to the one who wears the fine clothing and say, ’Take a